etattershall/internet-of-thingies/Interfaces/RPI_to_Arduino/Identification/README.md

 ```

 ### Why not using ChaChaPoly
-While there is a python library to implement the ChaCha20-Poly1305 [see here](https://github.com/AntonKueltz/ChaCha20Poly1305/graphs/contributors), I couldn't get it to produce the same output (it sets different key sizes and encrypts the tag before using it).
+While there is a python library to implement the ChaCha20-Poly1305 ([see here](https://github.com/AntonKueltz/ChaCha20Poly1305/graphs/contributors)), I couldn't get it to produce the same output (it sets different key sizes and encrypts the tag before using it).
 It is also a very small library (13 commits, not on pip, 2 watchers) so may not have been implemented correctly.

 ### Using only ChaCha
+There are lots of implementations of ChaCha20 alone.
+One of the largest, [pycryptodome](https://github.com/Legrandin/pycryptodome), is used to get the same output as the Arduino's implementation of ChaCha20. **encrypt_chacha** cotains an Arduino sketch and a python script which encrypt data using the ChaCha20 cipher.
+There is a test script that confirms that the outputs are the same.

+ChaCha20 as a cipher ensures symetric encryption but without a MAC (eg Poly-1305), there is no guaruntee that the message hasn't been changed.

+There is also the issue that the symetric key needs to be shared between the Arduino and the Raspberry Pi.